The Best Travel Books for India: Our Top Picks & Reviews

 Shantaram, by Gregory David Roberts

 Prepare to be captivated by Shantaram, a masterpiece of modern literature that transports you to the heart of Bombay's pulsating underworld.
-Inspired by Gregory David Roberts' own incredible life, this extraordinary novel follows Lin, an Australian fugitive who finds redemption and danger on India's bustling streets.
+Inspired by Gregory David Roberts' own life, this extraordinary novel follows Lin, an Australian fugitive who finds redemption and danger on India's bustling streets.
 Roberts' vivid prose paints a mesmerizing portrait of Bombay, bringing to life its intoxicating blend of beauty and brutality.
 More than just a gripping tale, Shantaram is a profound exploration of the human condition, delving into themes of love, loyalty, and the search for meaning.
 This epic saga will leave you breathless, aching to savor every exquisitely crafted sentence, and stands as a testament to the resilience of the human spirit.
 This is simply one of our top recommendations for travel novels.
-Click here to see our full review on this amazing book.
+Click here to see our full review on Shantaram.